Feastio

 According to Chef Wyatt, materials were reused from the original space, including the seven-seat chef's counter, which offers diners a view into the open kitchen.

 The hostess sat me at a corner table with a nice view of the restaurant and bar.
-However, I could not see the chef's counter and open kitchen around a corner to my right.
+However, I could not see the chef's counter and open kitchen around the corner to my right.

 The interior at Twelve restaurant in Portland, Maine